-The investment objective of the Fund is to seek to maximize current income with consideration for capital appreciation.
+The investment objective of the Fund is to seek to maximize current income with consideration for risk-managed total return.
+The investment objective is a non-fundamental policy of the Fund and may not be changed without 30 days' prior notice to shareholders.